JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7900 days**.

-And here is a just a random fact -  **898 tornadoes were recorded to have occurred in the United States in the year 2000.**.
+And here is a just a random fact -  **In Japan, the number four is considered to be unlucky because the Japanese word for four sounds very similar to the word death**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)